Key Quote

 RAD — STAGNATE

 The 'nerves' refrain recurs throughout the novel without development — Mrs Bennet is always anxious, always blaming others, never reflecting.
-Her emotional vocabulary is limited to complaint and exclamation.
+Her emotional vocabularyemotional vocabulary — The range of words and expressions available to describe feelings is limited to complaint and exclamation.
 She functions as a comic constant: while Elizabeth and Darcy grow in self-knowledge, Mrs Bennet remains trapped in the same patterns.

 Key Words